Udaykumar: Early life

 Uday Kumar was born into a Brahmin family, with sources differing on his birth date—some citing 5 March 1933 and others 16 March 1933.
 He was the second of four children and the only son of B. S. Srinivasaiah and Sharadamma.
-He had three sisters.
 The family's ancestral roots trace back to Andhra Pradesh but they had settled in Karnataka approximately two centuries prior to his birth.

 He received his primary education in the villages of Helaine and Muthanallur near Sarjapura in Bangalore district and later completed his secondary education in Anekal.
 During his school years, he actively participated in cultural events and competitions.

 After an unsuccessful attempt at the matriculation examination, Uday Kumar married Kamalamma at the age of 20.
 He subsequently worked as a physical education teacher at a school in Anekal.
 On the advice of a friend, he relocated to Bangalore, where he joined the theatre troupe of Gubbi Veeranna, marking the beginning of his acting career.